 The theme attracts a large number of high-calibre postgraduate students, with funding sources including AHRC and ESRC.
 Staff associated with the research theme deliver the School’s MA in Landscape and Culture, and MSc in Environmental History.

-The research environment is enhanced by a research theme seminar series, and the hosting of a number of visiting international scholars, including W. J. T. Mitchell (Chicago) as Leverhulme Visiting Professor in summer 2007/summer 2008.
+The research environment is enhanced by a research theme seminar series, and the hosting of a number of visiting international scholars, including W. J. T. Mitchell (Chicago) as Leverhulme Visiting Professor in summer 2007/summer 2008 and the photographer Simon Roberts as an Honorary Associate Professor from 2013-2016.
 From 2005-2012 the School hosted the AHRC-funded Landscape and Environment Programme and Impact Fellowship, directed by Stephen Daniels.

 Sir Clive Granger BuildingUniversity of Nottingham, University Park